ajdittmann/intro_to_C/README.md

 2. io-basic - an introduction to printing and taking values as inputs from the command line.
 3. basic_types - an overview of data types in C.
 4. arithmetic - doing math in C, and the math library.
-5. functions_basics - an introduction to functions.
+5. loops - for and while loops, along with if/else statements.
-6. functions_loops - for and while loops, along with if/else statements.
-And functions.
+6. functions_basics - an introduction to functions.
-7. functions_arrays - using arrays and functions together.
+7. arrays - using arrays and functions together.